777riven/alx-system_engineering-devops/0x01-shell_permissions/README.md

- this file 2-groups  prints all the groups the current user is part of. this file 3-new_owner  changes the owner of the file hello to the user betty. this file 4-empty creates an empty file called hello
+ this file 2-groups  prints all the groups the current user is part of. this file 3-new_owner  changes the owner of the file hello to the user betty. this file 4-empty creates an empty file called hello this file 5-execute adds execute permission to the owner of the file hello